ETJarvisMason/ETJarvisMason.github.io/rfbaro.md

 **An informative brochure I collaborated on with Christina Johnson of California Sea Grant"** [Bring That Rockfish Down!]({% link pages/barotrauma14.pdf %})

-**An article co-written by myself and Chris Lowe for The Slate, an AAUS dive publication...read about our cool study design and implications for management** [Bloating] ({% link pages/Bloating.pdf %})
+**An article co-written by myself and Chris Lowe for The Slate, an AAUS dive publication...read about our cool study design and implications for management** [Bloating]({% link pages/Bloating.pdf %})

 **Great one-stop shop for all things rockfish barotrauma** [CDFW Page](% link www.wildlife.ca.gov/Conservation/Marine/Groundfish/Barotrauma %)